arsduo/koala/readme.md

 # You'll need to turn on 'Require proof on all calls' in the advanced section
 # of your app's settings when doing this.
 @graph = Koala::Facebook::API.new(oauth_access_token, app_secret)

+# Facebook is now versioning their API.
+You can specify version either
+globally:
+Koala.config.api_version = "v2.0"
+# or on a per-request basis
+@graph.get_object("me", {}, api_version: "v2.0")
+# If you don't specify a version, Facebook will default to the oldest version
+# your app is allowed to use.
+Note that apps created after f8 2014 *cannot* use
+# the v1.0 API.
+See https://developers.facebook.com/docs/apps/versions for more
+# information.
 ```

 The response of most requests is the JSON data returned from the Facebook servers as a Hash.